Turkey men's national basketball team: 2020s

 Alperen Şengün, an NBA All-Star, was a key player in both the 2022 and 2025 tournaments.

 Orhun Ene was appointed head coach of Turkey for a second term on 23 November 2020.
 After Turkey failed to qualify for the 2023 FIBA World Cup, Ene resigned and was replaced by Ergin Ataman.

 Under coach Ergin Ataman, and players like Cedi Osman, Furkan Korkmaz, Shane Larkin, and Alperen Şengün, Turkey reached the knockout stage of the EuroBasket 2022, where they were eliminated by France.

 At the EuroBasket 2025, Turkey reached the final for the first time since 24 years and settled for the silver medal.
 Alperen Şengün recorded 28 points in an 83–88 loss against Germany.

+Turkey became the first team to qualify for the 2027 FIBA World Cup with a perfect 8-0 run throughout their ongoing European Qualifiers campaign.

 Honours

 The Turkish national team's all-time medal record: